beepboop4u2/ebaysold.github.io/README.md

 # ebay-search-redirect

-Redirect to eBay search of sold listings
+Redirect to eBay search of sold listings.